designcodemastery/designcodemastery.github.io/_posts/2024-08-27-cplusplus-tic-tac-toe.md

 ### Aims for Tic-Tac-Toe:

-The primary aim of the project is to put into practice some of the C++ I am relearning along with that which I can recall from the dark, distant past, and maybe with a little AI guidance.
+The primary aim of the project is to put into practice some of the C++ I am relearning along with that which I can recall from the dark, distant past, and with some influence from a Python version I built a while ago.

 #### Outline:
-1. Simple console app
+1. Simple console app, using the python Tic-Tac-Toe I built in the Python training course in 2020-21.
-2. Against the computer
-3. Random function determines who has first move
+2. Against the computer.
+A random function determines who has first move as X.
-4. Optional/stretch goal, allow the user to challenge the computer to a "best of" tournament
+3. Prompts the challenger for name to make it sound a little more friendly.
+4. Computer move randomly picks one of the remaining free cells.
+5. At the end of the game, we ask the challenger if they would like another game.

+#### GitHub Repo:

+The source code, along with the documentation for setup, build, etc. can be found in my [GitHub](https://github.com/designcodemastery/cplusplus-tic-tac-toe).

 > As always, happy to hear your thoughts...
 {: .prompt-tip }